-To honor these brave men and their culture, we’ve created a road trip centered around one of our favorite Mexican dishes: the beautiful and glorious taco!
+It’s no secret that San Antonio is well known for it’s tasty tacos.
+So we’ve created a road trip centered around some of the most beautiful and glorious tacos in town!
 With beginnings in Mexican silver mines around the 19th Century, the taco eventually traveled to Texas through the Chili Queens in San Antonio, and over time has transformed into one of Texas’s favorite foods.
 The variations are endless and magnificent!
 So wear your stretchy pants and hop on this Taco Road Trip through the heart of San Antonio where you can enjoy five of the tastiest tacos in town!

 HERE’S THE MAP: